aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as s3 from 'aws-cdk-lib/aws-s3-assets';
 import * as gamelift from 'aws-cdk-lib/aws-gamelift';

-const build = new gamelift.GameServerBuild(this, 'Game server build', {
+const build = new gamelift.Build(this, 'Game server build', {
   location: new s3.Asset(this, "SampleZippedDirAsset", {
     path: path.join(__dirname, "sample-asset-directory")
   })
 });

-new gamelift.CustomGameServerFleet(this, 'Realtime server fleet', {
+new gamelift.Fleet(this, 'Game server fleet', {
   build: build
 });
 ```